 For the most effective use of your trap, you will want to tie twine to each side of the trap and stretch them out to hold the trap in the area of your pond that the snake was seen.
 You will want to check your trap, but fish and other snakes should take care of the remains of the trapped snake.

-We ship the trap disassembled in order to save you about $10 in shipping costs.
+We ship the trap without floats installed in order to save you up to $20 in shipping costs.